 Maximising ROI with Business Analysis

-The ROI Crisis in Business Transformation
+The ROI Crisis

 Studies show that 70% of transformation projects fail to deliver their promised ROI.
-The culprit isn't poor execution or inadequate technology—it's insufficient business analysis at the strategic level.
+The culprit isn't poor execution or inadequate technology; it's insufficient business analysis at the strategic level.
 Most organisations rush into solutions before truly understanding the problems they're trying to solve.

 The Value-First Business Analysis Framework